pgauzere/trait_based_prediction/README.md

 Please begin with "code_use_paper_figures.R" to reproduce the simulations presented in the paper ( and more ).
 All details of how to use the different functions are present in the foreword of each functions.

-If you have any issues, you can contact me throuhg github or by mail [pierre.gauzere@gmail.com]
+If you have any issues, you can contact me via github or email [pierre.gauzere@gmail.com]

 Thanks